Knowledge Hub

 What is the penalty for using a prohibited name?

 There are also criminal sanctions for breach.
-A person who breaches this rule commits a criminal offence which may lead to a fine or imprisonment or both.
+A director who breaches this rule commits a criminal offence which may lead to a fine or imprisonment or both.
 No knowledge or intention to deceive or defraud is needed due to the strict liability nature of this offence.

 What next?